 Fornication is a key word here, it's important not just to understand that it doesn't mean all Sex outside Marriage.
 But that it is, no matter how many times it may be used more loosely, first and foremost a word for prostitution.
 It's not just any random sex Paul wants them to avoid.

 It is also important to know that this is a place where Paul is letting his personal opinions influence him, not enough to undermine the Divine inspiration, but it's there.
 "But I speak this by permission, and not of commandment."
 "But to the rest speak I, not the Lord".
 It is not the full testimony of Scripture that single-hood is preferable to marriage, in fact Jesus seemed to have the opposite opinion.
 God did not want Adam to be alone.
-The Church as the Bride of Christ is a vital Biblical doctrine.
+The Bride of Christ is a vital Biblical doctrine.

 The statement that it is better to marry then to burn with lust is not about avoiding any sexual fulfillment, you could condemn masturbation with that flawed logic, which is absurdly stupid.
 It's for people who need deeper intimate companionship.
 A need that only a committed relationship can truly fulfill.
 But if not fulfilled by that could lead to a certain kind of Prostitution.
 A kind that is not as well known today as it used to be, but you see in films and literature about older times like, The Egyptian or Baccarat and Torquise in the Rocambole novels.
 Where the mark winds up seeking a quasi-romantic relationship with a Courtesan.
 And where actual physical intimacy may not even happen.